getodk/docs/docs/collect-settings.rst

 :guilabel:`Auto send`
 """"""""""""""""""""""
-  When enabled, forms are sent immediately when they are finalized, if the device can connect to the internet.
-If an internet connection is not available at the time of finalization, your finalized forms will be queued to send as soon as connectivity is established.
+  When enabled, forms are sent immediately when they are finalized, if the device can connect to the Internet.
+If an Internet connection is not available at the time of finalization, your finalized forms will be queued to send as soon as connectivity is established.
 You can specify whether to send over WiFi, cellular data, or both.

 .. _delete-after-send:

 :guilabel:`Delete after send`
 """"""""""""""""""""""""""""""
-  When enabled, form instances are deleted once they are sent.
+  When enabled, filled forms are deleted as soon as they are sent.
+This deletes the form data but leaves the forms :ref:`listed in the Sent form list <instance-name>`.

 .. rubric:: Form filling